maswiebe/maswiebe.github.io/assets/cook_replication.md

 <!-- But even if the actual variable is 'patents per million by grant year', why is there a discrepancy between grant-year and application-year?
 Recall that the average values are 0.16 and 1.22. -->

 Cook's replication data does not include the raw patent or population variables, so we can't say for sure what's going on here.
-But the average [Black population](https://www.census.gov/content/dam/Census/library/working-papers/2002/demo/POP-twps0056.pdf) (see Table 1) was roughly 10 million, and 0.16 grant-year patents/M * 10M * 71 years = 114, far less than the 726 patents recorded.
+But the average [Black population](https://www.census.gov/content/dam/Census/library/working-papers/2002/demo/POP-twps0056.pdf) (see Table 1) was roughly 10 million, and 0.16 grant-year patents/M * 10M * 71 years = 114, far fewer than the 726 patents recorded.
 In contrast, 1.22 application-year patents/M * 10M * 71 years = 866, which is in the ballpark of 726.
 Speculating, one possible explanation is that Cook calculated grant-year patents using the white population (average 75 million) in the denominator, giving 0.16 * 75 * 71 = 852 patents.
 Hopefully Cook will publish the raw data and we can resolve this.